-Coconut oil is a great moisturizer for our skin and hair.
+Coconut oil is an excellent moisturizer for our skin and hair.

 Plus, coconut oil can be used as a polish for bringing out the natural colors of your old antique wooden furniture.

-But keep in mind, although coconut oil can be used for polishing and treating the old wood, it will not provide a much durable finish to your wood surfaces.
+But keep in mind, although coconut oil can be used for polishing and treating old wood, it will not provide a durable finish to your wood surfaces.

 This is due to the fact that coconut oil will not dry to a polymeric topcoat and can degrade over time.

-So, if your goal is to use it as a sealant for wood or to achieve a highly durable long-lasting finish then wood oils such as linseed oil or tung oil can be the best option and not coconut oil.
+So, if your goal is to use it as a sealant for wood or achieve a highly durable, long-lasting finish, wood oils such as linseed or tung oil can be the best option, not coconut oil.

 Why Use Coconut Oil on Wood?

-But it’s important to know a few other advantages of using it in your home for refinishing.
+But it’s essential to know a few other advantages of using it in your home for refinishing.

-Some of these good things about the oil include:
+Some of these good things about this homemade furniture polishing oil include:

 - It’s an all-green product with no toxic chemicals

-Now when you know that the oil is so great, let’s move on to how you should use it on your wood cabinets, wardrobes, and bookshelves for achieving the desired results.
+Now that you know that the oil is so great, let’s move on to how you should use it on your wood cabinets, wardrobes, and bookshelves to achieve the desired results.

 7 Easy Steps to Using Coconut Oil on Wood